fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

     assert expected == actual
 ```

-During the test, anything in the cheese module that calls os.path.expanduser() gets
-our lambda expression instead.
-The lambda expression replaces ~ with our
-new temporary directory.
-Now we’ve used setenv() and setattr() to do patching
-of environmental variables and attributes.
-Next up, setitem().

 Let’s say we’re worried about what happens if the file already exists.
 We want
 to be sure it gets overwritten with the defaults when write_default_cheese_prefer-